monty5811/apostello/docs/features.rst

 * Post all messages to a slack channel.
 * Import contacts (CSV or `Elvanto <https://www.elvanto.com/r_Y7HXKNE6>`_).
 * Usage overview dashboard
+* Sign up and login by email or with a Google account

 Keywords